Visas and background checks

 British and American citizens

-If you’re British or American, you will need to apply for a student visa.
+If you are British or American, you will need to apply for a student visa to work in Italy.
 With a student visa, you can legally work, normally for up to 20 hours per week.
-Getting a student visa involves enroling to study Italian at a local school or university, which leaves you free to teach at language schools or freelance in the afternoons/evenings and at weekends.
+Getting a student visa involves enrolling to study Italian at a local school or university, which leaves you free to teach at language schools or freelance in the afternoons/evenings and at weekends.
 With this option, you need to factor in the cost of the Italian course when working out living costs and budgeting.
-Please note that this method doesn’t guarantee you work, it just allows you to work legally while you are studying.
-Our partner centre will guide you through the procedure for this type of visa.

 Canadian, Australian and New Zealand citizens

-If you’re from Canada, Australia or New Zealand, you can come to Italy on a working holiday visa for a year.
+If you are from Canada, Australia or New Zealand, you can come to Italy on a Working Holiday Visa for a year.
 You need to be under 30 (35 for Canadians).
 This visa allows you to work on a contract with a language school.

 If you have a different nationality, please get in touch, we’re here to help.